Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

-for $\lambda_1>0$ and $\lambda_1<0$, respectively, as the separatrices, in $g$-$g_2$ plane passing through (0,0).} { The RG flow diagram in 2D is shown in Fig.~\ref{flow-2d}(a).
-The red lines in Fig.~\ref{flow-2d}(a) are the separatrices given in (\ref{sep-eq1}): the RG flow lines in the green regions bordered by the separatrices flow to the origin, giving the ``weak coupling phase''.
-Although (0,0) is the stable fixed point in this region, the flow to (0,0) is so slow that $\nu$ and $D$ are infinitely renormalized, giving being super- or sub-logarithmically rough phases, as explored in Ref.~\cite{active_kpz}.
+for $\lambda_1>0$ and $\lambda_1<0$, respectively, as the separatrices, in a $g$-$g_2$ plane passing through (0,0).
+The RG flow diagram in 2D is shown in Fig.~\ref{flow-2d}(a).
+The red lines in Fig.~\ref{flow-2d}(a) are the separatrices given in (\ref{sep-eq1}).
+The RG flow lines in the green regions demarcated by the separatrices flow to the origin, giving the ``weak coupling phase.''
+Although (0,0) is the stable fixed point in this region, the flow to (0,0) is so slow that $\nu$ and $D$ are infinitely renormalized, giving super- or sublogarithmically rough phases, as explored in Ref.~\cite{active_kpz}.
 In the remaining regions, both $g$ and $g_2$ grow monotonically with the ``RG time'' $l$.
 As soon as $g(l),\,g_2(l)\sim {\cal O}(1)$, which happens for a surface of finite size, the RG flow equations are outside the validity of the perturbative expansions.
-This is the perturbatively inaccessible ``strong coupling phase''.
+This is the perturbatively inaccessible ``strong coupling phase.''

-We first argue that the region confined between the two separatrices [red lines in Fig.~\ref{flow-2d}(a)] actually consists of two subregions with distinct scaling properties (instead of just one region with a rough phase, as originally speculated in Ref.~\cite{active_kpz}).
-To investigate that let us first consider the bare perturbation theory for $\nu$ in 2D, which is same as the RG calculations for $\nu$ except that now we extend the integrals over wave vectors down to an infrared cutoff $q_\text{min}=2\pi/L$.
-Setting $d=2$, we get for the effective $\nu_e$
+We first argue that the region confined between the two separatrices [red lines in Fig.~\ref{flow-2d}(a)] actually consists of two subregions with distinct scaling properties (instead of just one strong coupling phase, as originally speculated in Ref.~\cite{active_kpz}).
+To investigate that, first consider the bare perturbation theory for $\nu$ in 2D, which is same as the RG calculations for $\nu$ except that now we extend the integrals over wave vectors down to an infrared cutoff $q_\text{min}=2\pi/L$.
+Setting $d=2$, we get for the effective $\nu_e$,